 Mr. Church reunites the Expendables for what should be an easy paycheck, but when one of their men is murdered on the job, their quest for revenge puts them deep in enemy territory and up against an unexpected threat.

-(at arouns 1h 19 mins) When the plane is pulling up in front of Barney's old team, the right propeller is not moving, despite them both being at idling speed moments before.
+(at arouns 1h 19 mins) When the plane is taxiing before leaving for the rescue mission and pulls up in front of Barney's old team, both propellers are standing still, despite rotating in the shots before and after.
 See more »

 Was this review helpful to you?